-'''

-R525 dimension_stmt is DIMENSION [ :: ] array_name (array_spec) [, array_name (array_spec) ] ...
+dimension_stmt is DIMENSION [ :: ] array_name (array_spec) [, array_name (array_spec)]

-'''

-Reader comments
+Reader Comments

 If you have comments about the technical accuracy, content, or organization of this document, please tell us.
+Be sure to include the title and part number of the document with your comments.

 You can contact us in any of the following ways:

-• Send us electronic mail at the following address:
+• Send electronic mail to the following address: